 Every day, it seems, new technological advances in batteries are enhancing the energy sector across the globe.
-Not only does this mean an ever-expanding potential for renewable energy, but also a way to stabilize transmission systems and provide mass electrical storage.
+This means an ever-expanding potential for renewable energy.
+It also is a way to stabilize transmission systems and provide mass electrical storage.

 In Texas, for example, massive battery storage systems are being used to bridge the gap between the day when solar systems are producing electricity and the night when wind power systems are most proficient.

-Luckily for small-scale solar system owners, such as rooftop solar, the advancement of battery technologies has vastly improved system efficiencies, storage capabilities and continues to reduce installation costs.
+Luckily for small-scale solar system owners, such as rooftop solar, the advancement of battery technologies has vastly improved.
+Improvements include system efficiencies, storage capabilities, and installation cost reduction.

-Pur Solar is keeping up with these advancements, always researching new products and ways to improve current solar system components and practices.
-That is why most of our solar systems today use lithium ion batteries.
+Pur Solar is keeping up with these advancements.
+We are always researching new products and ways to improve current solar system components and practices.
+That is why most of our solar systems today use lithium-ion batteries.

-Lithium ion batteries are considered premium for a number of reasons, but all center around one simple fact: They hold more energy.
+Lithium-ion batteries are considered premium for a number of reasons.
+Those reasons center around one simple fact: They hold more energy.
 While this concept seems simple enough, it actually is based on multiple factors.

 Comparing the capacity of batteries is similar to comparing the efficiency of different solar panel types.
 Monocrystalline panels, for example, are more efficient at creating electricity than polycrystalline.

-This means you can produce the same amount of energy with less panels by using monocrystalline types than would be required of polycrystalline panels.
+This means you can produce the same amount of energy with fewer panels by using monocrystalline types than would be required of polycrystalline panels.

 DEPTH OF DISCHARGE

-Lead acid batteries, howerever, should not be discharged past 50%.
-This means that on top of the fact that a lead acid battery holds less energy than a lithium ion battery, you can only use half of it.
+Lead acid batteries, however, should not be discharged past 50%.
+This means that on top of the fact that a lead acid battery holds less energy than a lithium-ion battery, you can only use half of it.

 The percent efficiency, also similar to solar panel efficiency, has to do with how much of the energy put into the battery can be used.
 Lead acid batteries have an efficiency rating of 80 to 85%, which means that out of all the electricity that is stored in the battery, 80-85% can actually be used.